 Can my child and I train together?
 Yes, parents can train with their child at the family classes but you should attend some adult classes too for your own development.

 How often should I train?
 It is recommended that you train at least twice a week, however, some people can only manage once a week which is OK but progress will be slower.
+Some people like to train more often, with our 'unlimited membership' you can train up to 5 times per week.

 How often can I grade and how long will it take to become a Black Belt?
 There is an Area Grading every 3 months conducted by a 7th or 8th Dan Master or 9th Dan Grandmaster, for those who are ready, any students needing to grade between these times will be graded by our International examiner.
 No-one can tell you exactly how long it will take you to reach Black Belt as everyone is different.
 If an instructor guarantees you will get a black belt in a certain time then you might as well just buy one from a martial arts shop as train under that instructor.